Skip to content

 Domain models for the gepa-adk evolution engine.

-This module contains the core domain models used throughout the evolution engine.
-All models are dataclasses following hexagonal architecture principles with no external dependencies.
+This module contains the core domain models used throughout the evolution engine, including result types with schema versioning and serialization support.
+Configuration validation enforces field constraints and finite-float checks.
+All models are dataclasses following hexagonal architecture principles with no runtime dependencies beyond structlog and the Python standard library.

 Terminology